leodeslf/leaf/prebuild/engg/oop/design_patterns.md

 #### Factory Method

 Define an interface for creating an object, but *let the subclasses decide which class to instantiate*.
-Factory Method kets a class defer instantiation to subclasses.
+Factory Method lets a class defer instantiation to subclasses.
 Also known as Virtual Constructor.

 Applicable when:

-- A class can't anticipate the class of object it must create.
+- A class can't anticipate the class of objects it must create.
 - A class wants its subclasses to specify the objects it creates.
 - Classes delegate responsibility to one of several helper subclasses, and we want to localize the knowledge of which helper subclass is the delegate.